Wade’s 3-run homer leads Giants to fifth straight win

 TRAINER’S ROOM

-Rockies: 2B Brendan Rodgers missed his fourth straight game with a bruised right hand after being hit by a pitch Saturday.
+Rockies: SS Trevor Story was hit by a pitch in the forearm in the fourth and exited the game.
+“I got a report that he’s doing fine.
+I don’t think that anything is serious.
+He might be a little sore tomorrow,” Black said. … 2B Brendan Rodgers missed his fourth straight game with a bruised right hand after being hit by a pitch Saturday.
 Garrett Hampson started in his place.
-While the hand is improving according to manager Bud Black, Rodgers is still dealing with some frustrating swelling that hasn’t subsided as quickly as everyone would like.
+While the hand is improving according to Black, Rodgers is still dealing with some frustrating swelling that hasn’t subsided as quickly as everyone would like.

 Giants: 3B Evan Longoria went through more on-field work that included running the bases and taking groundballs with the possibility he could come off the injured list Friday, and if not then likely Saturday or Sunday.
-“When we do activate him we want Longo to feel like he’s at his best, like he can play back-to-back days for us, hit the ground running,” manager Gabe Kapler said.
+“When we do activate him we want Longo to feel like he’s at his best, like he can play back-to-back days for us, hit the ground running,” Kapler said.
 “So we’re being cognizant of that.”
 Longoria has been sidelined since June 5 with a sprained left shoulder sustained in a collision with shortstop Brandon Crawford.
 Asked how it went Thursday, Longoria smiled and said: “You tell me.
 I’m getting there.”

 UP NEXT